goatshriek/woodpile/README.md

 as `NULL` checks) which leads to slightly faster performance.

-If `NULL` arguments must be handled in all cases rather than just those supported by the library, you can define `__CONDITIONAL_VALIDATION` during compilation to cause `NULL` to be returned for invalid parameters rather than a system abort.
+If `NULL` arguments must be handled in all cases rather than just those supported by the library, you can define `__WOODPILE_PARAMETER_VALIDATION` during compilation to cause `NULL` to be returned for invalid parameters rather than a system abort.
 This may be done when library size and performance can be traded for less complex calling code, since `NULL` checks can be reduced.

 ##### tl;dr
-`assert` calls are used by default and can be removed using `NDEBUG`, but if you need invalid parameters to be handled gracefully by the library define `__CONDITIONAL_VALIDATION` during compilation instead.
+`assert` calls are used by default and can be removed using `NDEBUG`, but if you need invalid parameters to be handled gracefully by the library define `__WOODPILE_PARAMETER_VALIDATION` during compilation instead.